ministryofjustice/money-to-prisoners-cashbook/README.md

 ## Developing

-With the `run.sh` command, you can run a browser-sync server, and get the assets to automatically recompile when changes are made, run `./run.sh serve` instead of `./run.sh start`.
+With the `make` command, you can run a browser-sync server, and get the assets to automatically recompile when changes are made, run `make serve` instead of `make start`.
 The server is then available at the URL indicated.

-If you've used the second method method above, you can use `gulp serve` but you'll also need to keep the server at port 8000 running.

 ```
-./run.sh test
+make test
 ```

 Runs all the application tests.